awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 After you have added the `ECS-CloudWatchLogs` policy to your `ecsInstanceRole`, you can install the CloudWatch Logs agent on your container instances\.

 **Note**
 This procedure was written for the Amazon ECS\-optimized AMI, and may not work on other operating systems\.
-For information on installing the agent on other operating systems, see [Getting Started with CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CWL_GettingStarted.html) in the *Amazon CloudWatch User Guide*\.
+For information about installing the agent on other operating systems, see [Getting Started with CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CWL_GettingStarted.html) in the *Amazon CloudWatch User Guide*\.

 **To install the CloudWatch Logs agent**
 + Run the following command to install the CloudWatch Logs agent\.